 Information:

-According to the Memphis Police Department, a vehicle was stolen on Sunday, November 12, 2023, at 6:15 P.M. from the 800 block of University St. This location is about one-half mile from the Rhodes College campus.
+Campus Safety received a report today that a vehicle was stolen on Saturday, March 22, 2025, from the 1900 block of North Parkway.
+This location, Parkway House Condos, is near the Rhodes College campus.
+Rhodes College also has reports that vehicles were entered in the Parkway Hall Lot.
+No vehicles were taken from Rhodes.
 Investigators with the Memphis Police Department are actively working on the case.
 There is no suspect information.

 You should never confront suspects actively stealing or breaking into vehicles.
 If you see something concerning, contact Campus Safety or the Memphis Police Department’s non-emergency number immediately.